 - Avoid using public transportation, ride-sharing or taxis.

-- If you have a medical appointment, call your healthcare provider and tell them that you may have COVID-19.
+- If you have a medical appointment, call your healthcare provider and tell them you may have COVID-19.
 This will help the provider’s office take steps to prevent exposure of other people.

 - Separate yourself from other people and animals in your home

 - You should stay in your own room and away from other people in your home as much as possible.
 Use a separate bathroom, if available.
 Increase airflow in shared spaces like the kitchen or bathroom by opening windows.
-If you need help, have just one person who is healthy provide care.
+If you need help, have just one person who is healthy and masked provide care.

 - Cover your coughs and sneezes

 Cover your mouth and nose with a tissue when you cough or sneeze.
 Throw used tissues in a lined trash can and immediately wash your hands with soap and water or use an alcohol-based sanitizer.

 - Monitor your symptoms